You’re a busy manufacturer that can’t afford to wait for materials to come back from the roll former. You’re also keeping a close eye on your budget.

-Since continuous improvement is a journey and not a destination, we roll forming companies are always seeking out ways to streamline the manufacturing floor layout -- benefiting both vendor and customer.
-It was only a matter of time before roll forming tooling became a focus of those efforts.
+Since continuous improvement is a journey and not a destination, many roll forming companies are always seeking out ways to streamline the manufacturing floor layout -- benefiting both vendor and customer.
+Central storage of metal-forming tools is a major part of those efforts.

-Here’s how consolidated practices in tooling storage benefit those who buy from roll forming companies:
+Here’s how consolidated practices in OEM tool storage benefit those who buy from roll forming companies:

-In metal roll forming, an important facet of Kanban has to do with centralized roll forming tooling storage with the goal of:
+In metal roll forming, an important facet of Kanban is centralized roll forming tooling storage with the goal of:

-Simplifying the tooling identification and acquisition timing process (reducing errors)
+- Reducing errors by simplifying the tooling identification and acquisition timing process

 Kanban in Roll Form Tooling